 These charges add up very quickly even if you’re only planning a long weekend in Europe, you could be spending a lot more than you need too!

 Unlike the high street banks, challenger banks often advertise fee-free solutions, however this might not always be the case.
-For example, Revolut charges a 1% weekend surcharge for exchanging GBP to USD, and a 0.5% fair usage premium for spend over £1000.
+For example, Revolut charges a 1% weekend surcharge for exchanging pound to US dollar, and a 0.5% fair usage premium for spend over £1000.

-Currensea is the only zero-fee FX debit card that partners with your existing UK bank account to make sure that you can pay in any currency without any fees: we do not charge any non-sterling transaction fees, dormancy fees or weekend surcharges.
-Ensuring you benefit from the best FX rate.
+Currensea is the only zero-fee travel debit card that partners with your existing UK bank account to make sure that you can pay in any currency without any fees: we do not charge any non-sterling transaction fees, dormancy fees or weekend surcharges.
+Ensuring you benefit from the best live interbank exchange rate.

 Don’t just take our word for it, Money Supermarket named us as one of their top travel debit cards.